stalj/data-notations/02-DocumentVersionTracking/DocumentVersionTracking.md

 ## 8. Track Changes with VSCode

 1. In VSCode, you can register all changes in your project.
 You do not need to use git commands like git add or git commit.
-To learn how to do this, open the ThirdProject repository in VSCode.
+To learn how to do this, open the ThirdProject folder in VSCode.

 1. Create a third file called c.xyz.
 Enter any text into it.